 Oh, and here is the promised test video to iPad from engadget:

 Under the hood of the Nexus One probably put an appliance manufactured by HTC.
-It is fitted a 1 GHz Snapdragon processor, 512 MB ROM and 512 MB RAM.
-The device runs Google's Android 2.1 operating system in-house.
-In addition, a 4GB microSD memory card is included (up to 32 GB memory cards should be able to handle the device).
-Furthermore, a light sensor, is a proximity sensor and an acceleration sensor installed.
+It is a 1 GHz Snapdragon processor installed, 512 MB ROM and 512 MB RAM.
+On the device running Google's in-house operating system Android 2.1.
+In addition, a 4 GB microSD memory card is included (up to 32 GB memory cards should be able to handle the device).
+In addition, a brightness sensor, a is the proximity sensor and an acceleration sensor installed.
 For the optical moments a 5 MP cam has been installed, which should also provide for good shots at night with LED flash.
 The Nexus One is thinner than the iPhone.
-But what probably is sadly lacking multitouch.
-But that will be to cope.
+But what probably unfortunately missing is multitouch.
+That should be to cope.